SiftScience/sift-ios/README.md

 ### License

-The Sift Science iOS SDK is distributed under the MIT license.
+The Sift iOS SDK is distributed under the MIT license.
 See the file LICENSE for details.

-The Sift Science iOS SDK  includes Charcoal Design's GZIP library, distributed under the permissive zlib license.
+The Sift iOS SDK  includes Charcoal Design's GZIP library, distributed under the permissive zlib license.
 See the files Sift/Vendor/NSData+GZIP.h and Sift/Vendor/NSData+GZIP.m for details.